-Planning for your baby’s arrival is exciting—and knowing where you’ll deliver can make all the difference for both your comfort and your photography timeline.
-In this guide, you’ll find the top labor and delivery hospitals in Birmingham, plus tips on timing your studio session around your due date and hospital tour schedules.
+Planning for your baby’s arrival is exciting—and knowing where you’ll deliver can make all the difference, both for your comfort and for your photography timeline.
+In this guide, you’ll find the top labor and delivery hospitals in Birmingham, plus helpful tips on when to schedule your studio session around your due date and hospital tour.

 A dedicated women’s hospital with private labor‑delivery‑recovery (LDR) suites and the state’s only Level IV Regional NICU.
 Per Children’s of Alabama, you’ll find 24/7 in‑house maternal‑fetal specialists and neonatologists, plus both virtual and in‑person tours available via their patient‑services line.